FranciscoZacarias/fzac/README.md

 ----
 # Ideas for project parser

+###
 - Create dependency graph to make sure that the unity build actually has dependency tree and its not circular
 - Generate HTML documentation.
 - Capitalize documentation if not.
 Add period (.) at the end of documentation phrases if not there.
 - List TODOs
-- Mark parts of the code from: // @Section:
+- Mark parts of the code from: "// @Section: <Section_Name>"
+- Mark files as: "// @File: ".
+Contains documentation for this file
+- Mark Modules as: "// @Module: ".
+Contains documentation for the module.
+Each module should have a "Main module file".
+If it requires multiple implementations (Such as OS stufF), switch the OS_TYPE in this main file and include it, so that the user only has to include the main file.
+- Generate header files (So that we only need to worry about the implementation).